top of page

 The marketing team celebrated the successful launch event.

-Which sentence was more enjoyable to read?
-Hopefully you’ll agree it was the second one.
+Which sentence was easier to read?
+Hopefully, you’ll agree it was the second one.
 That’s because it’s written in the active voice.
 It’s more direct.
-It places the subject (the marketing team) at the beginning, followed by the verb (the action, ie celebrated), then the object (the launch event).
+It places the subject ('the marketing team') at the beginning, followed by the verb ('celebrated'), and then the object ('launch event').

 There are times when the passive voice is helpful, like when it’s not clear who or what the subject is.
 For example: a complaint was made about the noise (we don’t know who the complainant is).